 Many graduate students outside of mathematics include undergraduate mathematics courses in their graduate course of study.
 There are two main routes to accomplish this.
-The first is to take one of the graduate foundational mini-courses.
+The first is to take one or more of our graduate foundational mini-courses.
 These are specially designed 5-week intensive mini-courses for graduate students in foundational mathematics.
-The second is to enroll in the graduate version of one of the undergraduate courses.
+The second is to enroll in the graduate version of one of our undergraduate courses.
 These courses share the same lectures and many assignments and projects with the undergraduate version, but have some additional requirements for enrolled graduate students.
 The extra requirements usually explore how the course fits into the students' graduate course of study.

 Foundational Mini-Course for Graduate Students

 These 5-week courses are aimed exclusively at graduate students and have numbers 790-92 with different section numbers depending on the topic.
 They are designed to help students acquire basic mathematical skills so that they might take additional courses in the mathematical sciences as well as be more successful in self-study.
 Students should check the schedule for a given term to see the offerings.
-They courses are usualy concentrated in the fall semester.

 MATH 790-92: Introduction to Differential Calculus - This module will build the tools and concepts necessary for students to understand optimization.